Dorset Joint Railway

 In 1877 a siding was provided on the Up side of the line at the south end of the station to serve a small goods yard, although no goods shed was ever built at Masbury.
 When the line was doubled between Binegar and Shepton Mallet in 1892 a second platform was added on the Down side, although the only passenger facility ever provided on it was a small wooden shelter.
 The new platform was 350' long, the original (now Up) platform being 300' in length.
 A short siding was provided at the south end of the new platform, although it was so short that its purpose is unclear - was it perhaps simply to hold a bank engine or a few wagons removed from a Down train?

 Increased siding facilities were provided on the Down side in 1928 to serve a stone-crushing plant for Mendipadam (a subsidiary of the Emborough Stone Company) and a new exit from those sidings was provided further down the line.
 Those sidings were utilised in 1942 to serve a World War II US military fuel storage depot, and it is possible that additional sidings were added, but this can not be confirmed because of the lack of suitable map information for that period.
 Masbury station was sited at a fairly remote location high on the Mendip Hills and it could be a very bleak and lonely spot at the best of times.
-Passenger usage was never very great and on 20-Sep-1938 the station was reduced to the status of an unstaffed Halt and it remained as such until it closed with the line on 6-Mar-1966.
+Passenger usage was never very great and on 20-September-1938 the station was reduced to the status of an unstaffed Halt and it remained as such until it closed with the line on 6-March-1966.

 When the Bath Extension was opened in 1874 the line was single-track throughout, with just a few passing-places, and Masbury was merely an intermediate station in the single-line section between Binegar and Shepton Mallet.
 However it known that elsewhere on the S&DJR (such as at Midford) it was the practice at such stations to provide a few signals (probably just a Distant and Home in each direction) worked from a small lever-frame, probably located in a small wooden hut on the platform.
 The block working on the single-line was by block telegraph without any train staff and only the passing-loops should have been block posts, but it is clear from the evidence in the Board of Trade (BoT) Report on the accident at Foxcote (near Radstock) in August 1876 that Midford had been acting as some form of intermediate block post at that time.
-Minute 368 of the S&DJR Officers' Meeting on 8-Nov-1876 records a decision to enlarge the signal-box and dispense with the interlocking of the signals at Masbury, so it is clear therefore that there was already some form of signalling at Masbury by that date.
+Minute 368 of the S&DJR Officers' Meeting on 8-November-1876 records a decision to enlarge the signal-box and dispense with the interlocking of the signals at Masbury, so it is clear therefore that there was already some form of signalling at Masbury by that date.

 The steep gradients on the approaches to Masbury Summit meant that it was often necessary to bank Down goods train all the way from Radstock and Up goods trains from Evercreech Junction.
 In the early days of the Bath Extension the bank engine on a Down train would collect a special 'Bank Engine Staff' from the signalman at Binegar as the train passed that station.
 Once the train had passed over the summit then the main part of the train would continue on to Masbury (and thence to Shepton Mallet etc), while the bank engine would return to Binegar under authority of the staff (and then back to Radstock).
 In the Up direction however a bank engine would run coupled to the train all the way to Binegar before returning to Evercreech Junction.

 In 1877 a siding was provided on the Up side of the line at the south end of the station to serve a small goods yard and this was connected to the main line by a crossover facing to Down trains.
-According to details in PRO file MT6/192/5 signals were provided for both directions, controlled by an 8-lever frame located on the platform, although it is unclear whether the lever-frame was covered.
+According to details in National Archives file MT6/192/5 signals were provided for both directions, controlled by an 8-lever frame located on the platform, although it is unclear whether the lever-frame was covered.
 Although Distant, Home and Starting signals were provided in the Down direction, in the Up direction only a Distant and Home were provided and curiously the latter was not in a suitable position to protect the siding connection.
 At the BoT's request a new Up Home signal was added at a suitable location (the previous Up Home becoming the Up Starting), so it must be assumed that the lever-frame was extended to (at least) 9 levers.
 The BoT recorded that the Up and Down signals were not interlocked with each other, so that all signals could be cleared when the station was closed at night.

-Although the block-post status of the revised arrangements at Masbury is not specified, it is clear from various details in the S&DJR Working Timetable (WTT) Appendix No 7 dated 1-Mar-1886 that at that time the SB was worked as a block-post and its opening hours were listed as 7:45am until arrival of last passenger train at next post in advance, weekdays only.
+Although the block-post status of the revised arrangements at Masbury is not specified, it is clear from various details in the S&DJR Working Timetable (WTT) Appendix No 7 dated 1-March-1886 that at that time the SB was worked as a block-post and its opening hours were listed as 7:45am until arrival of last passenger train at next post in advance, weekdays only.
 The same Appendix contained instructions stipulating that wagons for Masbury siding had to be worked from Binegar on a banked Down goods train, the wagons destined for Masbury being attached behind the bank engine with a brake-van at their rear.
 Once the main part of the Down train had passed over Masbury Summit and proceeded on towards Shepton Mallet, then the bank engine had to proceed slowly towards Masbury with those wagons in tow.
 On arrival at Masbury the bank engine would be uncoupled and run past the siding, after which the wagons would be gravitated into the siding.
 The bank engine then would collect any outgoing wagons, plus the brake-van, and return with them to Binegar.
 It is presumed those were the only circumstances at that time when a Down bank engine actually passed over Masbury summit and went as far as the station.

-On 10-Oct-1886 Electric Train Tablet (ETT) working was introduced on the single-line section between Binegar and Shepton Mallet (using Tyers No 1 instruments) in place of the block telegraph.
-Although Masbury would have ceased to be a block-post thereafter, it is clear that the signals were retained for 'request stop' purposes, as S&DJR WTT Appendix No 9 of 1-Feb-1889 states that (in common with Midford and Spetisbury):-
+On 10-October-1886 Electric Train Tablet (ETT) working was introduced on the single-line section between Binegar and Shepton Mallet (using Tyers No 1 instruments) in place of the block telegraph.
+Although Masbury would have ceased to be a block-post thereafter, it is clear that the signals were retained for 'request stop' purposes, as S&DJR WTT Appendix No 9 of 1-February-1889 states that (in common with Midford and Spetisbury):-

 "The normal position of the Signals ... must be at the "Off" position, except when required to be used to stop a Train which is marked to call by Signal only, or to protect any impediment or obstruction which may be on the Line, in accordance with Rule 157 of the Committee's Book of Rules and Regulations.
 In accordance with this Rule, when a Train has stopped at the Station, the Signals in both directions must be placed at "Danger", and remain so until the Train has again started, and has passed out of sight."